eduardomourar/example-aws-resource-type/docs/README.md

 #### Kind

 The type of the website monitor.
+Default is SIMPLE (ping).

 #### Locations

 The locations from where your website will be checked.
+Default to AWS_EU_CENTRAL_1 and AWS_US_WEST_1.

 #### Status

 The status of your website monitoring.
+Default is MUTED.

 #### SlaThreshold

 The SLA threshold for the monitoring check (in seconds).
+Default is 7 seconds.